-A voice that enlivened lives – and a recipient of the prestigious “Padma Bhushan” from the Govt of India, “Raghupathi Venkaiah Award” (Govt of Andhra Pradesh) for Lifetime Achievement in Cinema, “Kalaprapoorna Award” (Doctoral Degree by Andhra University for Art & Literature), “Arignar Anna Award”, “Bharathidasan Award”, “Kalaimamani Award” (Govt of Tamil Nadu) for Lifetime Contribution to Tamil Cinema, “Filmfare Lifetime Achievement Award” (South), Five (5) National Awards for Best Female Playback and Eleven (11) State or Provincial Awards, “Ramineni Foundation Award” (Art), “Women Achiever Award” (Russian Cultural Center), “Lata Mangeshkar Music Award for Lifetime Achievement” – “Swarnakankana Puraskar” conferred by the Andhra Pradesh State Cultural Council (APSCC), “Sthree Ratna Award” (Chembur Fine Arts Society), “Kamukara Foundation Award” (Malayalam Cinema), Uninor Radio Mirchi Lifetime Achievement Award South, Telugu Fine Arts Society New Jersey – TFASNJ (Indian Culture & Arts) Susheela is widely acclaimed as a singer who defined feminism in South Indian Cinema and is well known for her mellifluous vocal performances for over 40,000 film songs across South Indian languages.
+A voice that enlivened lives – and a recipient of the prestigious “Padma Bhushan” (Republic of India), “Raghupathi Venkaiah Award” (Govt of Andhra Pradesh) for Lifetime Achievement in Cinema, “Kalaprapoorna Award” (Doctoral Degree by Andhra University for Art & Literature), “Arignar Anna Award”, “Bharathidasan Award”, “Kalaimamani Award” (Govt of Tamil Nadu) for Lifetime Contribution to Tamil Cinema, “SaMaPa Vitista Award” (Lifetime Contribution in the field of Vocal Music as a Playback Singer – Sopori Academy of Music And Performing Arts, Jammu & Kashmir), “Filmfare Lifetime Achievement Award” (South), Five (5) National Awards for Best Female Playback and Eleven (11) State or Provincial Awards, “Harivarasanam Award” (Government of Kerala), South Indian International Movie Awards – SIIMA Award (Lifetime Achievement), “Ramineni Foundation Award” (Art), “Women Achiever Award” (Russian Cultural Center), “Lata Mangeshkar Music Award for Lifetime Achievement” – “Swarnakankana Puraskar” conferred by the Andhra Pradesh State Cultural Council (APSCC), “Sthree Ratna Award” (Chembur Fine Arts Society, Mumbai), “Kamukara Foundation Award” (Malayalam Cinema), Uninor Radio Mirchi Lifetime Achievement Award South, Telugu Fine Arts Society New Jersey – TFASNJ (Indian Culture & Arts) Susheela is widely acclaimed as a singer who defined feminism in South Indian Cinema and is well known for her mellifluous vocal performances for over 40,000 film songs across South Indian languages.

 The songs “Paal Polave” from “Uyarndha Manidhan”, “Sonnadhu Nee Thana” (Nenjil Or Aalayam), “Malai Pozhudhin Mayakathile” (Bhagyalakshmi), “Mannavane Azhalama” (Karpagam), “En Uyir Thozhi” (Karnan), “Aalayamaniyin Osai” (Paalum Pazhamum), “Un Azhagai Kanniyargal” (Uthamaputhiran), Brindavanamum Nandakumaranaum (Missamma), “Thottal Poo Malarum” (Padagoti), “Thangathile Oru” (Bhagaprivinai), “Kanavu Kanda Kadhal” (Akbar/Mughal-E-Azam), “Ponmeni Thazhuvamal” (Yaar Nee), “Ninaika Therindha Maname” (Ananda Jyothi), remain popular today in Tamil Nadu.